craigfrancis/framework/framework/0.1/doc/setup/config.md

 ## Servers

-In your config.php file, you will probably want to set the 'SERVER' constant.
+In your config.php file, you should set the 'SERVER' constant.
 This will allow your scripts to determine if they are running on a development server (stage), demo or live.

 There are many ways to detect which server your running on, but my preferred method is to use the path: